BakiAbdullah/BakiAbdullah/README.md

 ## About Me 🤵
 - 🔭 I’m currently working on My Portfolio Site
 - 🌱 I’m currently learning NEXT JS || Redux
-- 💬 Talk to me about Web Design, JavaScript, React.
+- 💬 Talk to me about Web Design, JavaScript, and React.

 ## Connect With Me